jeonghanlee/epics-trainings/docs/CH5/how-to-ioc-log3.md

 $ make clean
 $ tree ~/new_location
 ```
-Please check the `TOP` definition in the envPaths file located in your source directory's `iocBoot` folder again:
+Please check the `TOP` definition in the `envPaths` file located in your source directory's `iocBoot` folder again:

 ```shell
 $ cat iocBoot/*/envPaths
 ```
 Can you explain what difference you see in the `envPaths` file compared to before?

-4. Try running the IOC in both cases.
-Try running it from the source location, the installation location, or elsewhere, and observe what happens.
-In what way can you make the IOC running correctly?
+4. For both cases (after Part 2 and after Part 3), try running the IOC executable from the source location, the installation location, or elsewhere, and observe what happens.
+In what way can you make the IOC run correctly in both cases?